pcraciunoiu/embrangler_pelican/content/posts/2012-12-30-belated-birthday-resolutions.md

 	* self-growth
 	* emerging markets
 	* economy, investing, finance
+* contribute more open-source projects and write about them
+    * liberate code from the [Humble Bundle codebase](https://github.com/humble)
+    * continue to maintain relevant current projects

-__Ultimate goal:__ promote reflection and self-growth, explore further interests and sharpen my current abilities.
+__Ultimate goal:__ promote reflection and self-growth, explore interests and sharpen my current abilities.
 Also, reading is fun!

 ### Take point/responsibility and lead something

 After trying my luck at leading a company, I have gotten the taste for leadership and responsibility.
-I am excited about exploring this further.
-As my interest persists, I aim for the next few years to become more about communication, collaboration and pushing my comfort zone towards developing a product and play an important role in leading a project.
+I am excited about exploring this.
+As my interest persists, I aim for the next few years to become more about communication, collaboration and pushing my comfort zone towards developing a product and playing an important role in leading a project.
 As such, I challenge myself to:

 * at work, lead some (uncomfortable) part of a project
 * in my personal life, find a new activity, hobby, destination or passion on my own and stick with it

 One of the habits I exercise often is trying out new things.
 This year, I hope to find a new hobby.
 Of course, while I am doing this, I intend to keep kiteboarding, snowboarding, dancing and rock climbing at my best ability.
 I am interested in seeing how these hobbies will develop over time as new ones come by.

-__Ultimate goal:__ Become more comfortable and empowered to drive forward on my own.
+__Ultimate goal:__ Become more comfortable and empowered on my own.
 Grow my personal life and career into new territories that interest me.

 ## Onward, I say!

 Around next new year, I will report back.

 Thank you all who contributed to my life in 2012.
-It has been a wonderful ride with lots of new, exciting friends and enligthtening choices and promising future possibilities!
+It has been a wonderful ride with lots of new, exciting friends, enligthtening choices and promising future possibilities!